On quasimorphisms and distortion in homeomorphism groups

 for every $g\in G$ and every $n\in \B Z$.
 A quasimorphism $\varphi$ can be homogenized by defining

 The above limit exists due to Fekete's Lemma and, moreover, $\sup_g |\overline{\varphi}(g)-\varphi(g)|\leq D_{\varphi}$.
 A homogeneous quasimorphism is constant on conjugacy classes.
+The differential $\delta\varphi$ of a quasimorphism represents a class of the second bounded cohomology $H^2_b(G,\B R)$.
+If the homogenization of $\varphi$ is not a homomorphism then this class is non-trivial.
 Proofs of the above facts are standard and can be found for example in \cite{zbMATH05577332}.\\